Preliminary remarks on Vaccines

 In accordance with WHO recommendations:

-All vaccines should be kept between +2ºC and +8º C from manufacturing to administration.
+All vaccines must be kept between +2ºC and +8º C from manufacturing to administration.

 • Some vaccines are labelled with a WHO CTC (Controlled Temperature Chain) pre-qualification.
 This means: